sericson0/TigerTango/README.md

 ![alt text](<docs/Clicking Install.png>)
 ![alt text](docs/LoadingTheSkin.png)

-### Loading the Development Version of TigerTango
+### Loading from GitHub

 To load the development version:
 1. Go to https://github.com/sericson0/TigerTango
 2. Click Code (see image below)
 3. Click Download ZIP (see image below)
 4. Open the downloaded zipfile (TigerTango-main.zip)
-5. Open the zipfile and the TigerTango-main folder (There should be a TigerTango folder inside)
+5. Open the zipfile and the TigerTango-main folder (There should be a TigerTango folder inside).
+I.e., you need the folder labeled TigerTango that has a .xml file and several images inside.
-6. Move this folder into where VirtualDJ saves skins.
+6. Move this folder into where VirtualDJ saves skins (See note below).
 On Windows this is likely C:\Users\<USERNAME>\AppData\Local\VirtualDJ\Skins.

+> [!NOTE]
+> You can get the path to the virtual DJ skins by going to settings in Virtual DJ, moving to the interface tab, and clicing 'Edit This Skin' in the bottom right. **Go one up from this folder!!!
+This is where you want to place the TigerTango folder you downloaded.**

 ![alt text](<docs/Installing Development Branch-1.png>)